Since our site is called Emotional Affair Journey, it seems only natural to take you on a journey towards affair recovery and healing.

 What that person does or doesn’t do dictates almost everything.

-So…What Does the Cheater Need to Do to Help Their Spouse Heal?
+So…What Does the Cheater Need to Do to Help Their Spouse Throughout the Affair Recovery and Healing Process?

-By this point, you are probably wondering what specific things the cheater needs to do in order for the betrayed’s healing process to progress.
+By this point, you are probably wondering what specific things the cheater needs to do in order for the betrayed’s affair recovery and healing process to progress.

 From experience and interaction with others in the same boat, we have been able to identify certain behaviors on the part of the cheater that can either lead to success or failure at recovery and healing from an affair.